The Bellarmine Women's Council was formed in

 activities as requested by the President of the College.

-In 2013 the Bellarmine University Women's Council is celebrating 50 years of service to the community.
-Throughout our history we have provided funds for the beautification of campus, student financial aid, and the University library.
-All of these funds have been raised through a variety of projects including Louisville's original haunted house, an annual book sale, and the Designers' Show House, which presents its 40th home this year.
-It is a historical year for celebration of our achievements and service over the past 50 years.
+In 2013, the Bellarmine University Women's Council celebrated 50 years of service to the community.
+Throughout our history we have provided funds for the beautification of campus, student financial aid, and the university library.